ikatson/flickruper/README.md

 or, on Debian/Ubuntu

-    sudo apt-get install flickrapi
+    sudo apt-get install python-flickrapi

 Usage
 =====

-*flickrupper* uploads a single directory at once, without recursion into subdirectories.
+**flickrupper** uploads a single directory at once, without recursion into subdirectories.
 It cannot upload a single file or several files.
 This is by design, to reduce complexity.

 First, place all your photos inside a dir, and, optionally, rename it to how you want your resulting Flickr set to be named.

 Then just